sasank-pankam/PeerConnect/docs/core/connectserver.md

   - Connects to the peer and sends a request for the list.
   - Attempts to retrieve the list again after encountering an error.
 - **Note:**
-  This function demonstrates a basic error recovery strategy for list retrieval.
+  Demonstrates a basic error recovery strategy for list retrieval.

 ---